LinuxForHealth/FHIR/docs/src/pages/guides/FHIRSearchConfiguration.md

 ### 2.2 Client-side-driven approach
 Another option is to have the client utilize the `$retrieve-index` and `$reindex` in parallel to drive the processing.

 The `$retrieve-index` operation is called to retrieve index IDs of resources available for reindexing.
-This can be done repeated by using the `_count` and `afterIndexId` parameters for pagination.
+This can be done repeatedly by using the `_count` and `afterIndexId` parameters for pagination.
 The operation supports the following parameters to control the behavior:

 |name|type|description|
 |----|----|-----------|